-Graph Description IO vs. Cmds Sent Highlights If the IO vs. Cmds Sent graph shows the number of commands processed by the RepAgent during the given period and the amount of tin the RepAgent had to wait while writing to the inbound queue.
+Graph Description IO vs. Cmds Sent The IO vs. Cmds Sent graph shows the number of commands processed by the RepAgent during the given period and the RepAgent had to wait while writing to the inbound queue.
 Each bar represents a time period.
-The speed of the RepAgent is directly proportional to the speed of ASE processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that server processing the network that sends requests coupled with the speed of the RepIcation Server processing the network that server processing the network that sends requests coupled with the speed of the RepIcation Server pro What to do next If the amount of I/O wait is significant (compared to the total time each bar represents), then the specific issue delaying the RepAgent must be isolated.
+The speed of the RepAproportional to the speed of ASE processing the network that sends requests coupled with the speed of the Replication Sentence. • If the amount of I/O wait is significant (compared to the total time each bar represents), then the specific issue delaying the RepAgent must be isolated.
 The amount of time a RepAgent will have to wait while writing to the inbound queue depends on how much cache is available (exec_sqm_write_request_limit) as well as the values for init_sqm_write_delay/init_sqm_write_max_delay.
-For more information, check the online help available on the Sybase Web site.
-If you see a shift in the trend of the Cmds Sent (fewer commands are sent even though the activity is the same), then perhaps something has changed in the ASE processing.
+For more information, check the online help available on the Sybase Web site. • If you see a shift in the trend of the Cmds Sent (fewer commands are sent even though the activity is the same), then perhaps something has changed in the ASE processing.
 Examine the Activity tab and see what was the ASE doing at that time and what, if anything, was holding it back.